pippinbarr/cart263-2020/course-information/course-outline.md

 ## Description

-Programming isn't just about knowing the syntax of your chosen programming language, it's also about leveraging the code already written by others in your quest to create truly interesting software.
-In this course we shift our focus from syntax to libraries as a way to extend on our capacities and to open up new avenues for creative expression through code.
+Programming isn't just about knowing the ins and outs of your chosen programming language, it's also about leveraging the code already written by others in your quest to create truly interesting software.
+In this course we focus on libraries as a way to extend on our capacities and to open up new avenues for creative expression through code.
 Students will spend their time encountering and learning to use a variety of libraries suited to creative coding while producing their own original work in a studio environment.

 ## Learning Objectives